hrr47-fec8-webber/carousel-proxy/README.md

 npm start
 ```

-Direct the browser to http://localhost:3000/:id, passing in 1, 2, or 3 to see data associated with the particular location id.
+Direct the browser to http://localhost:3000/:id, passing in any number between 1 and 100 to see data associated with that particular location ID.

 ## Views